wylie/bread/sourdough-bread.md

-1/1/15
+1/31/15

-Second go at my recipe.
-Don't forget the salt and the yeast this time...
+**Third** go at my recipe.

-First go came out way to dense (thanks to no active yeast) and tastless (thanks to not enough salt).
+Second time was better than the first, but still not enough salt and maybe not enough active yeast?
+Might also need 1/2 cup more water?

 ##Ingredients
 - 1 cup water
-- 1 tbsp active yeast
+- 2 tbsp active yeast
-- 3 1/2 cups flour
+- 3 cups flour
 - 1 cup natural yeast sourdough starter

 ##Method